VysotskiVadim/VysotskiVadim.blog/_drafts/painless-unit-tests.markdown

 The rules can be useful for newbies.
 Rules don't overwhelm you with long and complex explanations.
-When you learn more, you understand why you need them.
+When you learn more, you understand why the rules make sense.
-Or you can violate rules to get a valuable experience 😉.
+Or you can violate some rule to get a valuable experience 😉.

 ### Dictionary